Skip to content

 7. Everest Forms

-Everest Forms is a nice plugin, very easy to use and customize.
-It is totally free, but you can upgrade from $69 a year.
+Everest Forms is a nice contact form plugin, very easy to use and customize.
+It is totally free, but you can upgrade starting from $69 a year.
 Better yet, most of its features are available from the get-go.
 Users can simply drag and drop their fields to create flexible forms and modify them with a simple click.
 With this tool, you can build unlimited forms with a wide range of variations, multiple columns, reCAPTCHA and more.

 To create a new form, click on Add New button in the All Forms section of the plugin; then you need to provide a Name and choose a template.
 You can simply choose a blank form or a pre-made contact form template: